IN THE NAME OF LOVE

-The 14th Annual Musical Tribute honoring Dr. Martin Luther King, Jr.
+honoring Dr. Martin Luther King, Jr.

-Sunday, January 17th, 2016, 7pm- Oakland Scottish Rite Center
+Sunday, January 15th, 2017, 7pm- Oakland Scottish Rite Center

 “IN THE NAME OF LOVE”: THE ANNUAL MUSICAL TRIBUTE HONORING DR. MARTIN LUTHER KING, JR. is an extensive civic and cultural event bringing our diverse community together to honor, through music, the inspirational teachings of the great Dr. King.
-Now in its 14th season, “In the Name of Love” remains Oakland’s only non-denominational musical tribute to Dr. King.
-The event showcases locally and internationally known performing artists, children from Oakland public elementary schools, archival footage of Dr. King, and the presentation of the “Oakland Citizen Humanitarian Award” given by a prominent dignitary.
+Now in its 15th season, “In the Name of Love” remains Oakland’s only non-denominational musical tribute to Dr. King.
+The event showcases locally and internationally known performing artists, children from Oakland public elementary schools, archival footage of Dr. King, and the presentation of the “Oakland Citizen Humanitarian Award” presented to an outstanding Oakland citizen.

 Performers have included such notable artists as Mavis Staples, Jennifer Holliday, Ledisi, Goapele, the Marcus Shelby Jazz Orchestra, the Gospel Hummingbirds, and many others.